trimailov/refresh-wifi/README.md

 ## Use

-Download app from realese tab and run it.
+Download app from [realese tab](https://github.com/trimailov/refresh-wifi/releases/latest), unzip it and run it.

 While you run it, you'll be prompted that you'll need to turn off your wifi and enter your password.
 Press OK and restart your computer.